panacloud/bootcamp-2020/README.md

 ### [Review React Examples for future Projects](https://reactjsexample.com/)

-### Bootcamp 2020 Project 7B: Build a Blog site in Gatsby.js/Contentful with TypeScript and Deploy on Netlify
+### Bootcamp 2020 Project 7B: Build a Blog site in Gatsby.js/Contentful with TypeScript and Deploy on Netlify as a PWA
 1. Learn Gatsby.js
 [Gatsby Tutorials](https://www.gatsbyjs.org/tutorial/)